-Telecommuting is more popular than ever, with thousands of companies turning to videoconferencing to keep their employees in the loop.
+Telecommuting is now more popular than ever, with thousands of companies turning to videoconferencing to keep their employees in the loop.
 Zoom and other online meeting tools make that easier than ever, but they’re not always a perfect solution to the difficulties of working from home.

 Bugs and breakages can get in the way of a good video call.
 Fortunately, while there are service outages you can’t do much about, you can often fix typical problems yourself.
-To help get your Zoom calls working properly again, we’ve collected the most common Zoom problems users face and put together some step-by-step ways to fix them.
+To help get your Zoom calls working properly again, we’ve collected the most common Zoom problems users face and provide step-by-step instructions on how to resolve them.

 - Tips and tricks for using Zoom